cdalas2/BVM_Protein_Bilayer_Thickness_Deformations/README.md

 ## Software

-We use only open-source software, so our approach is easily accessible to anyone with a laptop or desktop.
+We use only open-source software, so our approach is easily accessible to anyone with a laptop or desktop computer.

 - C++
 - Arblib library (version 2.17 or newer)